 While the digitization efforts of the industrial marketplace are uncovering a broad span of productivity-related savings and new revenue opportunities, many of the pre-eminent early productivity benefits are being felt through the unlocking of additional value in working assets, systems, and processes.
-These benefits can be grouped into three broad categories: Early warning / anomaly detection, prediction, and optimization.
+These benefits can be grouped into three broad categories: Early warning and optimization.